Is a postgrad path right for you?

-According to recent TSR research, 68% of students are considering postgraduate study before they’ve even completed their A-levels.
-So should you be thinking about it too?
+Last time we asked, 68% of students told us they were considering postgraduate study before they'd even completed their A-levels.
+Should you be thinking about it too?

-But before you rush in to any decisions, take some time out to think about your options.
+But the decision to take a Master's won't be right for everyone.
 Here are some common reasons why people think about applying for a Master's, and what you need to consider if any of them sounds like you.